-If you are looking for a personalized housewarming gift or something to make for your own home, this is an easy home map sign you can make with every day affordable materials.
+If you are looking for an “Our first home” personalized gift or just something to make for your own home, this is an easy home map sign you can make with everyday affordable materials.

-I’m a little tired of gifting only the registry items for wedding these days so I wanted to make something easy and affordable as a additional gift for the couple’s first home.
+I’m a little tired of gifting only the registry items for weddings these days so I wanted to make something easy and affordable as an additional gift for the couple’s first home.

 There are many different sentiments you can add to this sign.
 I just included a phrase that I thought was filling for the design.

 I’ve seen really cute nautical-themed latitude longitude signs.
 I’ve seen “The x Family Established y” phrases.
 Even something like “Home Sweet Home” works.

 *this article contains affiliate links for your convenience, see full disclosures here